Home Warranty Contractor Networks: How They Work & What to Expect

 How Home Warranty Contractor Networks Are Built

-When you file a home warranty claim, a contractor shows up at your door — but how did they get there?
+When you file a home warranty claim, a contractor shows up at your door, but how did they get there?
 Home warranty companies maintain curated service provider networks: pools of licensed tradespeople who have agreed to perform repairs on behalf of the warranty company at pre-negotiated rates.
+In 2026, contractor-network quality has become one of the most important differentiators between warranty companies, with industry analyses citing it as the single biggest factor in homeowner satisfaction.

 How Contractors Are Vetted and Selected